 There are plenty of in-person and online opportunities for high school students interested in pre-med!
 Keep an eye on your local paper, hospital, and universities for camps and volunteer opportunities.

 You should take all the science and math courses available to you in high school if you are interested in attending a pre-med program; with a specific focus on biology, chemistry, and physics.
 However, any AP classes in arts, languages, social sciences, and other areas make for a well-rounded high school transcript.

 If you’re considering pre-med in high school, you have a leg up on many other future med school candidates.
-Getting in the right courses and extracurriculars at this stage shows a lot of passion and initiative.
-But don’t worry, you don’t have to make any solid decisions just yet!
+Selecting the right courses and participating in meaningful extracurriculars at this stage can help propel you on your path.
+But don’t worry; you don’t have to make any solid decisions just yet!

-By focusing on getting an excellent GPA, taking all of the science and math courses you possibly can, and seeking relevant extracurricular activities, you’ll be well on your way to your pre-med years.
+By focusing on attaining an excellent GPA, taking as many science and math courses as you possibly can, and seeking relevant extracurricular activities, you’ll be well on your way to succeeding as a pre-med.
+Good luck!